 |Street Address:||Elizabeth Street, Ashburton|

 |Postal Address:||Private Bag 801, Ashburton|

 Ashburton Hospital is a public hospital.
 The hospital performs first trimester surgical abortions only, under general anaesthetic.
 About 10-12 abortions are performed per year by general surgeons, on referral from GP certifying consultants.

-Most patients from Ashburton are referred to Lyndhurst for first trimester abortions and all second trimester abortions are performed in Christchurch Women's Hospital.
+Most patients from Ashburton are referred to the Gynaecology Unit, Christchurch Public Hospital for first trimester abortions and all second trimester abortions are performed in Christchurch Women's Hospital.

 Appointments in Ashburton

 The first appointment is made at the Ashburton Outpatient Clinic (Mon and Wed, 9-12).
 Appointments can be arranged by telephone, fax or posted letter by either the referrer or the patient.
 The referrer must provide patient details and the appropriate ASC forms.
 There is a usual waiting time for an out-patient appointment of 1-2 weeks.

 At the out-patient clinic, the patient is seen by the operating surgeon, an appointment time of 20 minutes.
 Admission for the operation is arranged, for the following Tuesday (admission 7.30am, home the same day).

 Patients in Ashburton are referred to certifying consultants by their GP or midwife.
 If certification is obtained, patients are offered the choice of Ashburton Hospital, or the Gynaecology Procedure Unit, Christchurch Public Hospital.
 Patients are referred to Ashburton if they request it.
 The Gynaecology Procedure Unit, Christchurch Public Hospital, has certifying consultants in the clinic, who can provide this assessment prior to operation.